xvik/gradle-use-python-plugin/README.md

 be updated often.

 The only plugin intention is to simplify python usage from gradle.
-By default, plugin creates python virtualenv inside the project and installs all modules there so each project has its own python (copy) and couls not be affected by other projects or system changes.
+By default, plugin creates python virtualenv inside the project and installs all modules there so each project has its own python (copy) and could not be affected by other projects or system changes.

 Features: